THE LINHA COLLECTION

 FROM IDEA TO PRODUCT

-When I first came into contact with Viúva Lamego for an interior project, I didn’t realize that this was the beginning of turning the Linha tiles—an initially theoretical project—into a physical product.
+When I first came into contact with Viúva Lamego for an interior project, I didn’t realize that this was the beginning of turning the LINHA tiles—an initially theoretical project—into a physical product.
 After spending several days in the factory in Sintra, getting to know the process and the people behind it, painting tiles, and experimenting with colors, a tile collection was eventually born.

 linha tile pattern